 Who can ever forget the mischievous Marty and the hot-headed Alex along with the deadly combination of glorious Gloria and the ever sick Melman from the most popular animated movie, Madagascar?
 This is one of the beautiful movies that introduced everyone to the lovely and hidden island of Madagascar.
 But, would you believe that if we said that Madagascar is nothing like what is portrayed in the movie!
 Yes, this island is the most bizarre place that one can ever visit.
 Surrounded by vivid plant and animal species, the land of Madagascar is not an abode to lions, giraffes, hippos, and zebras.
 Well, we are sure that you would be stunned after reading these lines.
-Yes, if you want some more strange and funny facts about Madagascar then, you need to read through the next section of the article.
+Yes, if you want some more strange and funny facts or we can say some amazing facts about Madagascar then, you need to read through the next section of the article.

 - The fourth-largest island